-That being said, the tradition of boats getting decked out in holiday lights and parading around Vancouver’s waterways lives on!
+That being said, the tradition of boats getting decked out in holiday lights and parading around Vancouver’s waterways will likely still happen this year.

 Pre-2017, when the Carol Ships Parade of Lights was a more formal event, processions took place on as many as 16 evenings between the beginning of December and around mid-month.
 Most of the processions were fairly small and informal, but still nice to see.

 - Saturday, November 30, 2019 – Shipyards Christmas Festival: free Christmas-y activities at the Shipyards in North Vancouver between 4:00 and 7:00 pm.
-Featured at the event is an artisan market, the lighting of the city’s official Christmas tree and live entertainment.
-Carol ships from the Burrard Yacht Club are also scheduled to make a brief appearance at the event and sail by.
+Featured at the event was an artisan market, the lighting of the city’s official Christmas tree and live entertainment.
+Carol ships from the Burrard Yacht Club were also scheduled to make a brief appearance at the event and sail by.

 - Saturday, December 14, 2019 – Carol Ships Shoreline Celebration: a free community event at Deep Cove’s Panorama Park in North Vancouver that features a bonfire, music, craft activities for kids, and boats with Christmas lights motoring around out on the water between 7:30 and 9 pm.